Lazar Kogan: Biography

 he was the son of a wealthy Jewish merchant.
 His father was a fur trader.
-An active participant in the revolutionary movement, at first an anarcho-communist.
-In 1908, a Kiev military district court sentenced him to death for participating in looting with a gun in his hand.
+An active participant in the revolutionary movement, at first, an anarcho-communist.
+In 1908, a Kyiv military district court sentenced him to death for participating in looting with a gun in his hand.
 This punishment was then converted into a life sentence.

 Kogan joined the Russian Communist Party (b) in 1918.

 His major positions include chief of the GULAG (1930–1932), deputy chief of the GULAG (1932–1936), deputy Narkom of Forest Industry (1936–1937).

 Until August 1936, Kogan was the head of the construction of the Belomorsk Baltic Canal.
 Measuring 227 km and connecting the Baltic Sea with the White Sea, the canal was built in 20 months by 170,000 Gulag prisoners.
 Kogan was a member of the Central Executive Committee of the Soviet Union from 1935 to 1937.